hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 To resolve this problem, our team proposes to add a method to add new peers to a running node and to remove peers from a running node.

+The `admin` endpoint is added to separate the administrative functions from client requests and to facilitate better security (for instance, using firewall rules to restrict the access to the `admin` endpoint).

 An example use case is using Sawtooth along with a service discovery system like [Consul](https://www.consul.io):

 - A Consul node is set up along with the Sawtooth node;
 - A middleware continuously fetches the changes of the peer list from the Consul node;
-- The middleware adds peers to the Sawtooth node via the validator component endpoint.
+- The middleware adds peers to the Sawtooth node via the validator admin endpoint.

 # Guide-level explanation